American Express is offering 70,000 bonus Qantas Points for new Card Members who apply for the Qantas American Express Premium Card.

 New Card Members must spend a minimum of $3,000 on eligible purchases within the first three months of Card approval to receive the Qantas Points bonus.

-- Card Members who currently hold or who have previously held any other Consumer Credit Card product issued by American Express Australia Limited in the preceding 18 month period are ineligible for this offer
+Note that new Card Members means those that do not currently hold or who have previously held any Card product issued by American Express Australia Limited in the preceding 18 month period.

 |Loyalty program||Qantas Frequent Flyer|

 |Points earned from spend||1 Qantas Point earned per $1 spent on eligible purchases

 1 additional Qantas Point per $1 on selected Qantas products and services in Australia

 0.5 Qantas Points per $1 spent at government bodies in Australia

 |Travel benefits||Two free Qantas Lounge passes each year|

 Personal Baggage, Money and Travel Documents Cover

 Card Purchase and Refund Cover